 There is growing evidence that in order to protect wild salmon, marine mammals, other species and their habitats, BC needs to get open-net fish farms out of our waters.
 Fortunately, there are more and more examples of new closed-containment facilities all the time.

-Recent developments in late 2017 and early 2018 have converged to create an unprecedented opportunity for change in BC salmon farm operations:
+Developments in late 2017 and early 2018 converged to create an unprecedented opportunity for change in BC salmon farm operations:

 - Washington State banned salmon farming following a catastrophic escape of Atlantic salmon; BC is now the only west coast jurisdiction that allows open-net farming, and the province already has a moratorium on BC’s north coast;

-This is a significant step towards defending wild salmon against the threats posed by open net-pen salmon farms, as well as a positive step towards reconciliation with First Nations.
+These are significant steps from the provincial government towards defending wild salmon against the threats posed by open net-pen salmon farms, as well as a positive step towards reconciliation with First Nations.
 But four years is a long time for stocks already in crisis, and the measures only apply to the minority of farms whose tenures expire by 2022.
+Moreover, criticisms from the Auditor General of Canada, a judicial inquiry, the scientific community, and First Nations, along with recent court decisions, show that the federal government is failing to adequately recognize and address the risks of salmon farms to BC’s wild salmon.

-Through this work we urge the province to work with First Nations for a speedy removal of open-net farms out of salmon migration routes in the Broughton.
+We urge the province to continue working with First Nations and the federal government for a speedy removal of open-net farms out of salmon migration routes.